MINIMUM REQUIREMENTS FOR ALL APPLICANTS

 - PT 101 Introduction to Physical Therapy

 - PHIL 212 General Ethics or PHIL 225 Biomedical Ethics

 - MATH 117 Pre-Calculus (for Physics) or a 26+ on math portion of ACT

 Students may transfer up to 6 graduate credits in this field study with an earned 3.00 or higher (on a 4.00 scale) in each course from another accredited graduate program.
-Ordinarily, documented transfer of credits are evaluated and posted at the time of matriculation or in first semester of study at Clarke.
+Ordinarily, documented transfer of credits is evaluated and credits are posted at the time of matriculation or in the first semester of study at Clarke.